Braves vs. Athletics Player Props Betting Odds

 Olson Stats

-- Olson brings a two-game streak with at least one hit into this matchup.
-In his last five games he is batting .278 with three home runs, three walks and six RBI.
+- Olson enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .263 with three home runs, two walks and five RBI.

 Olson Recent Games